imdoug/todo-api/README.md

-# todo-api
+# todo-list-api
-RESTful API with Node.js Express and PostgreSQL
+Todo list Api using Node.js and Postgrest